-The RIBA Education Fund is a registered charity in England and Wales (charity number 1063625).
-It provides grants to students of architecture in the UK experiencing financial hardship.
+The RIBA Education Fund provides grants to students of architecture in the UK experiencing financial hardship.

-Since its establishment in 1997, the RIBA Education Fund has provided almost £400,000 to support over 300 students of architecture in the UK.
+Since its establishment in 1997, the RIBA Education Fund has provided over £480,000 to support over 380 students of architecture in the UK.

 Annual grant programme

 Demand from students has increased year on year.
 In the 2008-09 academic year, the fund received 50 applications.
-The 2011-12 academic year saw a total of 154 applications from students experiencing financial hardship, the highest ever number of applications from students exeperiencing financial hardship.
+The 2011-12 academic year saw a total of 154 applications from students experiencing financial hardship, the highest ever number of applications.

-In the 2011-12 academic year, just under £70,000 was awarded to 84 students enrolled in schools of architecture across the UK on the grounds of financial hardship.
+In the 2012-13 academic year, £75,000 was awarded to 73 students enrolled in schools of architecture across the UK on the grounds of financial hardship.
+This is the highest ever amount of money that has been allocated in one academic year.

 Who the Fund helps